Orbital Elements (Part 1)#

 Creating the Perifocal Frame:

-The following three vectors form a fixed, inertial reference frame, centered at the focus of the orbit:
+The following three unit vectors form an inertial reference frame, centered at the focus of the orbit:

 1. The first vector, \(\mathbf{\hat{p}}\), is the unit vector in the direction of the eccentricity vector (\(\mathbf{e}\)).